-The Fujifilm X-T1 and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in January 2014 and February 2014.
+The Fujifilm X-T1 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were revealed to the public, respectively, in January 2014 and February 2014.
 Both the X-T1 and the GH4 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T1) and a Four Thirds sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 15.9 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T1 and the Panasonic GH4.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Fujifilm X-T1 and the Panasonic GH4 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is somewhat larger (7 percent) than the Fujifilm X-T1.
 Moreover, the GH4 is markedly heavier (27 percent) than the X-T1.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.